janishutz/batu-ui/README.md

 - Design
 - Stats (graphs, lists or similar)
 - Cigaret animation with data analysis (data analysis could also be moved or stored on API) and skull particles
-- Submit function with data checking
+- Submit function with data checking -- done
-- Load old data
+- Load old data -- done (demo data available for October 3rd 2024, you can create your own by simply saving for a date)

 ### Project
 - Add CI?